SJTU-mxtao/Semantic-Communication-Systems/README.md

 ## The folders
 ["semantic_extraction"](./semantic_extraction) and ["semantic_system_with_DA"](./semantic_system_with_DA) are the semantic extraction part and the data adaptation part of the proposed method in the paper.

+The details are represented in the two sub-folders.